 This is considered the riskiest investment of all.
-These properties are much more complex than value-add real estate, even though they have similar growth potential.
-The first three to four years are often a time of no returns for investors.
+These assets are far more complicated than value-add real estate, although having comparable growth potential The first three to four years are often a time of no returns for investors.

-A return on investment may take three years or more for opportunistic investors on complicated projects.
+A return on investment for opportunistic investors in complex enterprises may take at least three years.
 In order to be successful with these strategies, you need a team of people with years of experience.
 Opportunistic investments include ground-up developments, the acquisition of empty buildings, land development, and the repurposing of buildings.

 The amount of debt that a bank will allow is typically the maximum amount invested in an opportunistic investment.
 An annualized return of more than 20% is typically considered desirable by investors.